aibolkz/lab-11-poc/README.md

 1. **Initial configuration** (execute once)

-   * Set up community for SNMP and traps
+   * Set up the community for SNMP and traps
-   * Grab routers from the CSV file and populate the Database
+   * Download routers info from the CSV file and populate the Database
-   * The above scripts do not run with every check

 2. **Continuous Monitoring** (execute at intervals)

    * All mentioned scripts access devices from the `routers` table (`id, router_name, ip`)